stashed/docs/docs/concepts/crds/function.md

         runAsGroup: 5000
 ```

-A sample `Function` that updates `BackupSession` and `Repository`  status and send metrics to Prometheus pushgateway is shown below,
+A sample `Function` that updates `BackupSession` and `Repository`  status and sends metrics to Prometheus pushgateway is shown below,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1